The Disappearance of Lisa Jane Borden, October 1979

 Lisa was known to hitchhike.
 According to Charley Project, authorities believe Lisa may have been taken against her will.
 Big Spring PD is investigating her case.
 I could not find any newspapers mentioning Lisa in California or Texas.
 She is listed on both the TX Department of Public Safety's Missing Persons Clearinghouse database as well as the CA Department of Justice website.
 According to the former, her Case Type is Involuntary.
 She is classified as Endangered Missing on both Charley Project and Doe Network.

 Lisa is listed as missing from Lodi, CA on Charley Project, while all other databases list her as missing from Big Spring, TX.
-Her picture was last updated on the TX MP Clearinghouse site on October 16 2001, and her NamUs case was created on December 14 2010.
-She was reported missing by her sister, though it is not stated when this was; however, we know from the previous statement that she must have been reported missing sometime before or around October 2001.
+Her picture was last updated on the TX MP Clearinghouse site on October 16, 2001.
+She was reported missing by her sister, though it is not stated when this was; however, it is known from the previous statement that she must have been reported missing sometime before or around Oct.
+2001.

 Lisa was a nineteen-year-old white female who was 5'8 and 140 lbs at the time of her disappearance, though NamUs broadly states that she was 5'8 to 5'11 and 140 to 150 lbs.
 She has brown hair, brown eyes, and a scar on her left hand.
 She has metals and screws implanted in her left hand after an injury sustained in an automobile accident.
 It is not known what she was wearing when she disappeared.